BobMcDear/attorch/README.md

 ## PyTorch Fallback

-To enable easier integration of attorch and PyTorch layers, ```attorch.nn``` is offered, which provides an interface to attorch's modules with PyTorch fallback should a desired layer not be available, as seen below.
+To enable easier integration of attorch and PyTorch layers, ```attorch.nn``` is offered, which provides an interface to attorch's modules with PyTorch fallback should a desired layer not be available, as seen below:

 ```python
 from attorch import nn